 Driving through the Snaefellsnes Peninsula

-Best Things to do on the Snaefellsnes Peninsula
+Best Things to Do on the Snaefellsnes Peninsula

 This list is ordered as if you were to road trip around the peninsula.
 We start with Stykkishólmur in the north, travel counterclockwise to Kirkjufell and the western coast of the peninsula, and end on the southern coast.